 The CNN story reports that from 2000 to 2010‚ the average cost of raising a child from birth to 18 has increased 40 percent‚ from about $165‚000 to $227‚000.
 Analysts chalk up the heavy increase to gas price increases‚ cost-of-living hikes‚ the high cost of daycare programs‚ babysitting needs and clothing costs.

 Among the highest costs that parents endure‚ along with percentage of their cost on a child’s total care needs:

 - Child care and education: $39‚420 (17 percent)

 - Transportation: $30‚900 (14 percent)

 AAA‚ the nationwide transportation organization‚ suggests that rising gas prices — 85 percent in a decade — contributed to the high cost of transportation for families‚ while the cost of food‚ clothing and other common expenses rise.

 Most parents consider costs such as child care not flexible because staying home to be with their children means they probably can’t work outside the home.
 And not everyone has a loving‚ retired and capable parent or relative who can care for the kids at no cost.

 This makes other bills the target of non-payment.
 And if consumers begin neglecting other bills and making minimum payments‚ their interest rates can soar.
 That often leaves them paying as much as 20 percent to 25 percent more for the purchase than the original price.

 As this trend continues‚ the bills can become insurmountable.
-That is‚ until a bankruptcy in Los Angeles helps to wipe away the debt‚ giving the family a fresh start on financial freedom.
+That is‚ until a bankruptcy in Woodland Hills helps to wipe away the debt‚ giving the family a fresh start on financial freedom.
 With the debts of the past taken off their slate‚ the family can prioritize their spending and provide for their children as they intended‚ without past problems frustrating them.